TheCheapestPixels/SpacePotpourri/README.md

       setting the camera to its initial position.
   * `setup`: We create an entity and add the `player_character` aspect to it.

+### `02`: Rotating the camera

+Since we have it set up already, we might as well add player control over the camera, as it gives an opportunity for a deeper dive into `panda3d-keybindings` and the `keybindings.config` to set it up.

+First, in `aspects.py`, we add the `pc_mind` aspect containing the `wecs.panda3d.input.Input` type, and the override value `{'camera_movement', 'camera_zoom'}` for its `contexts` field.
+This field indicates which input contexts are currently active for the entity with an `Input` component on it, and will likely see a lot of context- driven change thoughout a playthrough.

+Then we add this aspect to the `player_character` aspect, so it will get added to our player entity.

+Lastly we need to define the keybindings.
+In `keybindings.config`, we add the contexts `camera_movement` and `camera_zoom`.
+The former contains an axis2d input named `rotation`, which in the case of a camera in `ObjectCentricCameraMode` will (to nobody's surprise) rotate it around the centered object.

+FIXME: Maybe repeat the whole definition of bindings and their order here; Right now I have better things to type out.

+FIXME: Why do we need two contexts for camera controls?

+Now we can rotate around the player character using a gamepad or the `ijkl` keys, and also see that gamepad input takes priority over keyboard input.
+As the camera is rather slow, we now add a higher `turning_speed` value to the `ObjectCentricCameraMode` as an override in the `third_person` aspect.

 ### TODO